AJtwiss01/dajango-helloWorld/README.md

 This my first django hello world app

-changde directories to mytestsite and run "python3 hello.py runserver" for python 3 or "python hello.py runserver" for python 2 and earlier
+change directories to mytestsite and run "python3 hello.py runserver" for python 3 or "python hello.py runserver" for python 2 and earlier